What does this licence allow?

 What is the purpose of the trial?

-The purpose of the field trial is to assess the effect of the genetic modifications on yield under field conditions.
-The GM wheat would not be permitted to enter human food or animal feed.
+The primary purpose of the field trial is to evaluate the agronomic performance of the GM safflower under field conditions.
+The GM safflower will not enter human food or animal feed.

 Want more information?